How to Stay Safe While Surfing the Internet

 If you have children or teenagers at home, you might be concerned about their safety and well-being, and with good reason.
 Young people are often victims of cyberbullying and other malicious attacks.
 According to a recent survey, two-thirds of parents believe smartphones and internet access have made parenting harder now than in previous generations.

 The often flagrant disregard for youth safety in the age of information has led to many serious consequences, including schools across the country suing tech companies for the harmful effects of social media.
-Parents and guardians must take proactive measures to educate and protect children and young adults.
-In addition to the security measures mentioned above, the following advice can help kids stay safe online.
+Parents and guardians must take proactive measures to educate and protect children and young adults about the dangers of web surfing.
+In addition to the security measures mentioned above, the following advice can help kids stay safe when surfing the web.

 Establish an open and honest dialogue with your child about their online activities.
 Encourage them to share their experiences and let them know they can approach you with concerns or questions.
 Make them aware of potential dangers and teach them to recognize suspicious content or behavior.